Which Cremation Urns Are Suitable for Airline Travel?

 Denver International Airport

-From the TSA's page on Transporting the Deceased: (Page was removed and the only available page found on TSA about urns and travel.)
+From the TSA's page on Transporting the Deceased: (Page was removed, now links here)

 We understand how painful losing a loved one is, and we respect anyone traveling with crematory remains.
 Passengers are allowed to carry a crematory container as part of their carry-on luggage, but the container must pass through the X-ray machine.
 If the container is made of a material that generates an opaque image and prevents the Transportation Security Officer from clearly being able to see what is inside, then the container cannot be allowed through the security checkpoint.